Fire safety for council tenants

 - don’t dry or air clothes near heaters, cookers or open fires

-If you live in a block of flats then there are a few other things you should be aware of:
+If you live in a block of flats you should:

 - never wedge fire doors open

-- dispose of rubbish responsibly and never leave flammable material in communal areas
+- never leave flammable material in communal areas

-- don’t smoke in communal areas, including landings, lifts, foyers, stairwells, walkways, community rooms and storage cage areas
+- not smoke in communal areas, including landings, lifts, foyers, stairwells, walkways, community rooms and storage cage areas

-- keep communal areas and walkways free of obstacles because this is the quickest way out of the building when there’s a fire
+- keep communal areas and walkways clear of obstacles such as prams, bikes or scooters: this is the quickest way out of the building when there’s a fire